UX DESIGN • CONTENT DESIGN • UX RESEARCH

 The onboarding process was confusing and lengthy.

-After conducting the user interviews and usability testing, the UXR team found out users struggled with the complexity of the onboarding steps and unclear instructions.
+After conducting the user interviews and usability testing, the UXR team found out users struggled with the complexity of the onboarding steps and unclear instructions, often feeling frustrated or unsure of how to proceed.

-Users couldn’t find suitable gender identities, sexual orientation, and ethnic background options in the onboarding questionnaire, leading to high drop-off rates.
+Users couldn’t find suitable gender identities, sexual orientation, and ethnic background options in the onboarding questionnaire, causing many users to abandon the process before completion.

 What could I do?